Amazon CEO Jeff Bezos and wife MacKenzie to divorce

 Amazon shares were down 0.2 percent in midday trading on Wednesday.
 The divorce should have no material impact on the company and its shares, said Thomas Forte, an analyst at DA Davidson & Co.

-From modest beginnings as an online bookseller, Bezos and Amazon branched out into almost every product category available, ending up taking on established retailers such as Wal-Mart Stores Inc.
+From modest beginnings, Amazon branched out into almost every product category, taking on established retailers such as Wal-Mart Stores Inc.

 Under Bezos, Amazon launched the Kindle e-reader and revolutionized the way books are distributed and read.
 The company has also been a pioneer in cloud computing.